damonitor/damonitor.github.io/blog_src/content/posts/damon.md

 With increasingly data-intensive workloads and limited DRAM capacity, optimal memory management based on dynamic access patterns is becoming increasingly important.
 Such mechanisms are only possible if accurate and efficient dynamic access pattern monitoring is available.

-DAMON is a Data Access MONitoring framework subsystem for the Linux kernel developed for such memory management.
-It is designed with some key mechanism (refer to [Design](https://docs.kernel.org/mm/damon/design.html) for the detail) that make it
+DAMON is a Linux kernel subsystem for such data access monitoring and access-aware system operations.
+It is designed with its key [mechanisms](https://docs.kernel.org/mm/damon/design.html) for the detail) that make it

-- accurate (the monitoring output is useful enough for DRAM level memory management; It might not be appropriate for CPU Cache levels, though),
+- accurate (for DRAM level memory management),
-- light-weight (the monitoring overhead is low enough to be applied online), and
+- light-weight (enough to be applied online in production), and
-- scalable (the upper-bound of the overhead is in constant range regardless of the size of target workloads).
+- scalable (keeps above properties regardless of memory size).

-Therefore, DAMON can be used to develop memory management based on any access pattern.
+Therefore, DAMON users can develop memory management mechanisms based on DAMON-provided access pattern information.
 To make it easier to develop such systems, DAMON provides a feature called DAMON-based Operation Schemes (DAMOS).
-This allows DAMON users to develop and execute access-aware memory management without code but with a simple setup.
+This allows DAMON users to develop and execute access-aware memory management without code but a simple setup.

 Simple mechanisms based on DAMOS can [achieve](https://www.amazon.science/publications/daos-data-access-aware-operating-system)